Instanton Operators and the Higgs Branch at Infinite Coupling: with flavours: one instanton on

 This is the most dramatic dynamical mechanism happening at infinite coupling: the operator $S$ is no longer a nilpotent bilinear in the vector multiplet and it becomes, for all intents and purposes, a chiral bosonic operator on the Higgs branch.
 The contribution of $S$ to the chiral ring will no longer amount to \eref{HSforSfiniteCoupl}, but instead an infinite tower of operators will appear generating a factor $(1-t^2)^{-1}$ in the Hilbert series. \end{itemize}

 The purpose of this paper is to explore these statements quantitatively for known cases of UV-IR pairs of theories.
 We do this as follows.
+We start from the UV theory at infinite gauge coupling, which has $E_{N_f+1}$ symmetry acting on the hypermultiplet moduli space.
+As soon as the dimensionful gauge coupling becomes finite, a term is added to the scalar potential which is proportional to the norm squared of the moment maps of the broken symmetries in the breaking $E_{N_f+1} \rightarrow SO(2N_f) \times U(1)_I$.
+Consequently, the broken moment maps must vanish on the Higgs branch of the theory at finite coupling.
+In terms of the chiral ring, this sets to zero the instanton operators $I$ and $\widetilde{I}$. \footnote{Although this argument applies to most of the theories we study in this paper, it is in general not useful for theories where instanton operators have $SU(2)_R$ spin higher than 1, \emph{e.g.} as in section \ref{sec:SUN}.}

-Starting with the Hilbert series of the reduced one $E_{N_f+1}$ instanton moduli space written in terms of representations of $E_{N_f+1}$ \cite{Benvenuti:2010pq}, we decompose the representations under which the holomorphic functions on this space transform into those of $SO(2N_f) \times U(1)_I$.
+Computationally, one starts with the Hilbert series of the reduced one $E_{N_f+1}$ instanton moduli space written in terms of representations of $E_{N_f+1}$ \cite{Benvenuti:2010pq} and decomposes them into representations of $SO(2N_f) \times U(1)_I$.
 For all theories of our interest, the Hilbert series after this decomposition admits a very simple expression in terms of the highest weight generating function \cite{Hanany:2014dia}.
 This allows us to analyse the generators of the moduli space in terms of instanton operators and classical fields, and in many cases the relations between such generators are sufficiently simple to be written down explicitly.

 The $E_0$ theory is the trivial case.
 There is no hypermultiplet moduli space.
 Consequently the Hilbert series for this theory is just given by 1, corresponding to the identity operator.
 The theory has no RG flow.
 Its interest lies in it being the limiting case of all the theories we consider in this section since none of the operators ($M$,$S$,$I, \widetilde{I}$) makes an appearance.